dictionaria/pydictionaria/docs/intro-git.md

 the `pull` subcommand.  `pull` fetches the current state of the remote repository and merges all changes to the current branch.
-In practice people tend to use `pull` almost exclusively and only really bother with `fetch` and `merge` in some rare occasions.
+In practice people tend to use `pull` almost exclusively and only really bother with `fetch` and `merge` on some rare occasions.
 However, it is still a good idea to remember that getting changes from a remote repository is really a two-step process.

     git pull